open-mmlab/mmengine/docs/en/advanced_tutorials/manager_mixin.md

 # Global manager (ManagerMixin)

-During training process, it is inevitable that we need to access some variable globally.
+During the training process, it is inevitable that we need to access some variables globally.
 Here are some examples:

 - Accessing the [logger](mmengine.logging.MMLogger) in model to print some initialization information
 - Accessing the [Visualizer](mmengine.config.Config) anywhere to visualize the predictions and feature maps.